IDivisionTeam/twig/README.md

     https://{host}/rest/api/2/issuetype
 ```

-3. Specify the `branch.default` which will serve as the base when checking out before deleting local branches.
-Specify the `branch.origin` to be able to delete branches alongside their corresponding local branches.
+3. Specify the `default` which will serve as the base when checking out before deleting local branches.
+Specify the `origin` to be able to delete branches alongside their corresponding local branches.
 This ensures consistency and avoids issues during cleanup operations.

 ```
-branch.default=develop
-branch.origin=origin
+[branch]
+default = "development"
+origin  = "origin"
 ```

 4. Specify any exclusion phrases to be removed from the branch name, if applicable.

 ```
-branch.exclude=front,mobile,android,ios,be,web,spike,eval
+[branch]
+exclude = ["front","mobile","android","ios","be","web","spike","eval"]
 ```

-5. Copy `twig.config` file into `~/.config/twig/` folder.
+5. Copy `twig.toml` file into `~/.config/twig/` folder.

 ```
 mkdir -p ~/.config/twig/ && \
-cp twig.config ~/.config/twig/
+cp twig.toml ~/.config/twig/
 ```

 6. Compile the tool into an executable file or [download compiled executable](https://github.com/yaroslav-android/twig/releases).